privacy-scaling-explorations/core-program/MODULE_3.md

 ## Pairing-Based Cryptography (PBC)

 Many of the following topics will depend upon what is called pairing-based cryptography.
-You can imagine pairing is the multiplication of elliptic curve.
-The original elliptic curve is additive homomorphic but not multiplicative homomorphic.
-Pairing is a way to mimic it.
+You can imagine pairing as the multiplication of elliptic curves.
+The original elliptic curve operation is homomorphically additive but not homomorphically multiplicative.
+Pairing is a way to mimic this "multiplication".

 This is largely used in zk, especially during verification stage.